hashgraph/hedera-local-node/README.md

 ### Commands

-Note: There are known issues with this command
+Note: There are known issues with this command.
+Please see isse [#43](https://github.com/hashgraph/hedera-local-node/issues/43) and [#33](https://github.com/hashgraph/hedera-local-node/issues/32)

 #### `npx hedera-local start <options>`